roberttidey/trainAccess/README.md

 - Ipload the files in data folder using http:ip/upload
 - Further file access can use http:ip/edit
 - For software updating export a binary and then access http:/ip/firmware

+## Usage
+- Middle button is used to turn unit on.
+It will automatically get current times and refresh at the specified interval
+- It will sleep automatically after the configured time if enabled
+- Sleep may be manually forced by a long press of the middle button
+- If there are more listings than the display size then the top and bottom buttons will page through the screens.

 ## Links
 Instructables TBA